TheOnePath/Better-Flint-And-Steels/README.md

 # Better Flint &amp; Steels
 Issues and Recommendations here for Better Flint &amp; Steels

-**Current version on Curseforge and Twitch is v0.1.1.
+**Current version on Curseforge and Twitch is v0.2.1.
-Next version will be v0.2.1 which will add a new item and sound (subject to change).**
+Next version will be v0.3.4 which will add 2 new items, including an unbreakable item and easter egg (subject to change).**

 ## So what is this repository for?